History of Afghanistan: NATO's presence, the Emergency Loya Jirga, the Taliban's takeover and the Panjshir uprising

 While the Taliban began regrouping inside Pakistan, the rebuilding of war-torn Afghanistan kicked off in 2002 (see also War in Afghanistan (2001–2021)).
 The Afghan nation was able to build democratic structures over the years by the creation of an emergency loya jirga to set up the modern Afghan government, and some progress was made in key areas such as governance, economy, health, education, transport, and agriculture.
 NATO had been training the Afghan armed forces as well its national police.
 ISAF and Afghan troops led many offensives against the Taliban but failed to fully defeat them.
 By 2009, a Taliban-led shadow government began to form in many parts of the country complete with their own version of mediation court.
 After U.S. President Barack Obama announced the deployment of another 30,000 soldiers in 2010 for a period of two years, Der Spiegel published images of the US soldiers who killed unarmed Afghan civilians.

 In 2009, the United States resettled 328 refugees from Afghanistan.
 Over five million Afghan refugees were repatriated in the last decade, including many who were forcefully deported from NATO countries.
 This large return of Afghans may have helped the nation's economy but the country still remains one of the poorest in the world due to the decades of war, lack of foreign investment, ongoing government corruption and the Pakistani-backed Taliban insurgency.
 The United States also accuses neighboring Iran of providing small level of support to the Taliban insurgents.
 According to a report by the United Nations, the Taliban and other militants were responsible for 76% of civilian casualties in 2009, 75% in 2010 and 80% in 2011.
+A report titled Body Count concluded that 106,000–170,000 civilians had been killed as a result of the fighting in Afghanistan at the hands of all parties to the conflict.